The quest for the best ice hockey player in the world

 1. Wayne Gretzky

 “The Great One”, Wayne Gretzky, is the greatest NHL player of all time.
 He had a successful and enduring career starting in 1978 with the Indianapolis Racers in the WHA.
-That season, he was traded to the Edmonton Oilers, who moved to the NHL when the WHA folded in 1979.
+That season, he was traded to the Edmonton Oilers, who joined the NHL when the WHA folded in 1979.
 Gretzky remained with the Oilers until 1988 when they controversially traded him to the Los Angeles Kings.
-He played for the Kings until the 1995/96 season when they traded him to the St. Louis Blues.
-His time with The Blues was brief before he moved to the New York Rangers to finish his career.
+He played for the Kings until the 1995–96 season when they traded him to the St. Louis Blues.
+His time with the Blues was brief before he moved to the New York Rangers to finish his career.

 Gretzky rightfully holds the top spot on our list due to his remarkable achievements.
-He holds the NHL records for most career points, career goals, and goals in a single regular season.
+He holds the NHL record for most career points, career goals, and goals in a single regular season.
 Throughout his career, he won 10 Art Ross Trophies, seven with the Oilers and three with the Kings.
-Gretzky won five Ted Lindsay Awards and nine Hart Memorial Trophies, seven consecutively.
-He also won the Lady Byng Memorial Trophy five times, playing for three different franchises.
-Upon his retirement announcement in 1999, he was immediately inducted into the Hockey Hall of Fame, and the NHL retired his number 99 league-wide.
+Gretzky won five Ted Lindsay Awards and nine Hart Memorial Trophies, seven of which were consecutive.
+He also won the Lady Byng Trophy five times, playing for three different franchises.
+Upon his retirement in 1999, he was immediately inducted into the Hockey Hall of Fame, and the NHL retired his number 99 league-wide.

 Conclusion